Andonome/judgement/README.md

 ## Related Books

-- For a short introduction module, grab a copy of [Escape from the Horde][intro module], and the pre-gen [character handouts][intro handouts].
+- For a short introduction module, grab a copy of [Escape from the Horde][intro module].
 - The complete [core rules][core download] are structured mostly as a reference, rather than required reading.
 - For a more detailed look at the sentient creatures of Fenestra, print a copy of the [players' guide][stories].